The Camps One

 The Labour Force:

-Block 24 - The Auschwitz Brothel:
+Block 24: The Auschwitz Camp Brothel

 The SS had placed peepholes within all the room doors and would on occasions watch as the privileged inmates enjoyed themselves at the expense of their fellow prisoners, who would be forced by her circumstances to feed the sexual needs of at least six men on a daily basis.